 - Signal amplitude within the band is below the threshold: the band's filter (boost or cut) is disengaged.

 Lowering the threshold will allow an audio signal with lower amplitude in a given band to trigger that band into activation.
 If the threshold were set above the maximum amplitude of the input signal within the band, then the filter of that specific band would never be engaged.

 Threshold is a key parameter in compression.
 To learn more, check out my article Dynamic Range Compression: What Is The Threshold Control?

-The attack time parameter controls the amount of time it takes for a band’s filter to fully engage once the input signal amplitude surpasses the threshold.
+The attack time parameter controls the time it takes for a band's filter to fully engage once the input signal amplitude exceeds the threshold.